pokt-network/docs-v2/README.md

 ### Pocket economics

 Infrastructure is one of the places where decentralization unlocks big performance benefits.&#x20;
 The current operational gateways on the network have managed to bring RPC cost to a mere $4.50 per million request,whilst boasting a generous free tier.

-Infrastructure is one of the places where decentralization unlocks big performance benefits.

 <figure><img src=".gitbook/assets/Cost.png" alt=""><figcaption></figcaption></figure>